roxnlopez/kyrel/README.md

 There are three problem sets, organized by difficulty: [day_1](/challenges/day1.md), [day_2](/challenges/day2.md), [day_3](/challenges/day3.js).

 Solutions will be given at the end of the work session.
+Note that this means the `solution` links on the challenges sheets will be dead links at the beginning.
 Try your darndest to get to a solution before then.
 At the least, we are expecting to see an attempt at all challenges.

 ### Using kyrel.js